Les Miller (Florida politician): Hillsborough County Commission

 In 2010, Miller made a return to elected office by challenging County Commissioner Kevin White, who represented the 3rd District, for re-election in the Democratic primary.
 Miller, along with Hillsborough County Children's Board member Valerie Goddard, opted to challenge White due to his ethical issues—he had been found guilty in a civil case of sexually harassing his former aide.
 Miller didn't draw attention to White's ethical troubles, instead emphasizing his own legislative accomplishments and arguing that the district's needs had gone unmet during White's tenure.
 The Times and Tribune split their endorsements.
 The Times endorsed Miller, arguing that his "big edge in political experience" and tenure as an "effective lawmaker who knew how to work with the opposing party to help his constituents" would serve the district well, while the Tribune endorsed Goddard, concluding that while Miller was more experienced, "he brings little passion or urgency to the campaign" and "he has had his time."
 Miller ended up winning the primary by a wide margin, receiving 51% of the vote while Goddard won 29% and White placed third with 20%.
 In the general election, he faced only write-in opposition and won his first term on the County Commission with 96% of the vote.
 He was re-elected in 2014 and 2018 without opposition.

-Miller, who was prevented from running for another term on the County Commission in 2020 due to term limits, initially announced that he would run to succeed Hillsborough County Clerk Pat Collier Frank.
+Miller, who was prevented from running for another term on the County Commission in 2020 due to term limits, initially announced that he would run to succeed Hillsborough County Clerk Pat Frank.
 Though he was endorsed by Frank in 2019, he dropped out of the race a few months later, citing his desire to spend time with his family and his severe arthritis, along with other health problems.